Bizum + MONEI

 Payment technology fails

-Let's take another look at the online payment flow infographic above.
-Payment processing involves a considerable amount of steps to debit the payment from the customer’s account and credit it into the merchant’s account.
+As you saw in the online payment flow infographic above, payment processing involves a considerable amount of steps to debit the payment from the customer’s account and credit it into your business bank the merchant’s account.

 When your customer starts the payment process, they need to select a payment method (credit card, Apple Pay, Google Pay, Bizum, installment payments, etc.), and after choosing the payment option they need to input payment details.
 For example, their name, credit card number, and CVV (i.e. credit card security code).